 How can you prevent it?

 Good oral hygiene is essential, including regular brushing with fluoride toothpaste, flossing and scaling twice a year.
-In the event of symptoms of gingivitis, a visit to the hygienist is recommended for a thorough examination and appropriate advice on maintaining good oral health.
+If symptoms of gingivitis appear, a visit to the hygienist is recommended for a thorough examination and appropriate advice on maintaining good oral health.

 If left untreated, what is the risk?